A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 Best Paella in Granada

 If you are wondering about what to eat in Granada, you should consider having a tasty paella.
-Although it may be considered a genuine dish of the Valencian cuisine, wonderful paella experiences are waiting for you in Granada.
+Although it may be considered a simple dish of Valencian cuisine, wonderful paella experiences are waiting for you in Granada.

 Travel Tip: Run away from places that add chorizo to their paellas, an authentic traditional Spanish paella never contains chorizo.